 The views of the valley, known as the Arsha Pass, were breathtaking.
 And I had virtually had the entire area to myself.
 All in all, I encountered no more than five of six other hikers.

-While I’ve not seen this suggested elsewhere, I think that this would be a pretty good place to stop and turn around for those looking for a medium-length hike.
-One shorter than hiking to Gergeti Glacier but more demanding than stopping at the church.
+This would be a pretty good place to stop and turn around for those looking for a medium-length hike.
+One shorter than hiking to Gergeti Glacier but more demanding than just turning around at the church.

 Eventually, however, I ended up in a large grassy meadow.
 There were various dirt trails here, some of which eventually faded away into the tall grass.
 It wasn’t exactly clear which path one was supposed to take, and there were no other hikers in sight.
 But as I could still see Mt.
 Kazbek over in the distance, I knew that I was at least headed in the right general direction.